luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 - **Want to start coding?** Be sure to check `hello world tutorial on API section <https://docs.luxonis.com/projects/api/en/latest/tutorials/hello_world/>`__ for a step-by-step introduction to the API

-- **Want to train & deploy a custom model to DepthAI?** Visit :ref:`Custom training` page for ready to use Colab notebooks
+- **Want to train and deploy a custom model to DepthAI?** Visit :ref:`Custom training` page for ready to use Colab notebooks

 .. include::  /pages/includes/footer-long.rst